What is it about?

 The OMC was first introduced in the field of culture in 2008.
 This was based on a proposal made by the Commission in the European Agenda for Culture.

 The OMC is a light but structured way EU Member States use to cooperate at European level in the field of culture.
 The OMC creates a common understanding of problems and helps to build consensus on solutions and their practical implementation, without regulatory instruments.
 Added value is created by addressing common responses to problems that are supra-national.

-They agree on the themes on which the OMC should focus every four year, in the framework of so called Work Plan for Culture.
+They agree on the themes on which the OMC should focus every four years under the Work Plan for Culture.
 The current Work Plan covered 2011-2014, and a new one is currently being negotiated.

 There have been ten culture OMC groups since 2008, working on important issues such as:

 - Mobility of Culture Professionals

 The Commission is responsible for managing the OMC, as well as representing the interests of the EU at an international level.

 Under the OMC, national authorities appoint representatives and individuals to be part of specialised working groups.
 These working groups, specialising in specific sectors, provide input in the form of reports and studies to better tailor the Commission's approach to dealing with priorities in the culture sector.

 What has been achieved so far?